StephanErb/aurora/docs/task-lifecycle.md

 A `RUNNING` `Task` can terminate without direct user interaction.
-For example, it may be a finite computation that finishes, even something as simple as `echo hello world. `Or it could be an exceptional condition in a long-lived service.
+For example, it may be a finite computation that finishes, even something as simple as `echo hello world.`, or it could be an exceptional condition in a long-lived service.
 If the `Task` is successful (its underlying processes have succeeded with exit status `0` or finished without reaching failure limits) it moves into `FINISHED` state.
 If it finished